-Income taxes decreased 8% to \$67.1 million and represent a composite of the income taxes attributable to our wholly owned operations and income taxes attributable to the Carrier joint ventures, which are primarily taxed as partnerships for income tax purposes; therefore, Carrier is responsible for its proportionate share of income taxes attributable to its share of earnings from these joint ventures.
-The effective income tax rates attributable to us were 21.2% and 22.8% for 2019 and 2018, respectively.
-The decrease was primarily due to lower estimated foreign withholding taxes and the refinement of estimated global intangible low-taxed income of foreign subsidiaries in 2019 due to the finalization of federal and state income tax regulations.
+Income taxes increased 14% to \$76.6 million and represent a composite of the income taxes attributable to our wholly owned operations and income taxes attributable to the Carrier joint ventures, which are primarily taxed as partnerships for income tax purposes; therefore, Carrier is responsible for its proportionate share of income taxes attributable to its share of earnings from these joint ventures.
+The effective income tax rates attributable to us were 22.0% and 21.2% for 2020 and 2019, respectively.
+The increase was primarily due to higher state income taxes, offset by greater share-based compensation and lower estimated foreign withholding taxes in 2019 as compared to 2020.